jmgrd98/teste-lumi/README.md

    # ou
    yarn start

-Tenha mais informações sobre os endpoints acessando a documentação Swagger no localhost:8080/api-docs
+**Saiba mais sobre a API acessando a documentação Swagger no endpoint /api-docs.**

 ### Configuração do Frontend